 Amerisleep may offer one bed size option more, with its full-size submission, but it certainly lags behind in providing your money’s worth compared to GhostBed.
 Research has led GhostBed to conclude that consumers who seek to buy an adjustable base are adults who favor three sizes: Twin XL, Queen, and the split king (combining two twin XL’s).

-The GhostBed Queen adjustable base presents the same comfort options as the Amerisleep Queen but at a much more reasonable $799 compared to Amerisleep’s at $1900.
-For $599 purchase the twin XL GhostBed adjustable base versus a whopping $1800 for the Amerisleep base.
-The split king for both companies equals two twin XLs making the GhostBed split King adjustable base a cost saving $1199 compared to the astronomical $3600 that the Amerisleep version costs.
+The GhostBed Queen adjustable base presents the same comfort options as the Amerisleep Queen but at a much more reasonable $999 compared to Amerisleep’s at $1900.
+For $799 purchase the twin XL GhostBed adjustable base versus a whopping $1800 for the Amerisleep base.
+The split king for both companies equals two twin XLs making the GhostBed split King adjustable base an affordable $1598 compared to the astronomical $3600 that the Amerisleep version costs.

 With Amerisleep charging from double to three times the price of the affordable GhostBed, it is clear why the GhostBed adjustable base is the winner for price comparison.